Yujie-W/PAGES/src/publications.md

 - **Y. Wang**, R. K. Braghiere, M. Longo, R. Doughty, A. Bloom, and C. Frankenberg.
     GriddingMachine: A database and tool for earth system modeling at the global and regional scales.
-- **Y. Wang**, R. K. Braghiere, A. A. Bloom,  Philipp Köhler, Alexander J. Norton, Y. Yin, and C. Frankenberg.
+- **Y. Wang**, R. K. Braghiere, A. A. Bloom,  P. Köhler, A. J. Norton, Y. Yin, and C. Frankenberg.
     Modeling global carbon and water fluxes, SIF, and NIRv simultaneously using the CliMA Land.